TiCaLiBrO/Trillidium/README.md

 Whitespace is important and enforced.
 To ensure maximal clarity, operations are split into different categories:

-Binary operations require a space before and after them. `a / b` is allowed, but not `a/ b`, `a /b` or `a/b`.
+Binary Operations: require a space before and after them. `a / b` is allowed, but not `a/ b`, `a /b` or `a/b`.

-Suffixes must be attached to the end of what they modify.
+Suffix Unary Operations: must be attached to the end of what they modify.
 For example, attaching the `%` symbol to the end of a number will divide that number by 100. `10%` returns `0.1`.

-Prefixes must always be prepended to what they modify.
+Prefix Unary Operations: must always be prepended to what they modify.
 For example the `-` symbol can be prepended to a variable to flip its sign.
 For example: if you have a variable x = 12, then -x is -12.

 # 2. Unified Assignment Operator
 In Trillia, the = sign is used for assignments of all objects.